-

 Flea and Worm Prevention: Keeping Your Pets Healthy

 In Australia, fleas and worms are prevalent throughout the year, posing a constant threat to your pets.
 These pesky parasites can cause itching, irritation and even lead to more severe health conditions if left untreated.
-That’s why taking proactive steps to protect your pets from these unwanted guests is crucial.
+That’s why taking proactive preventive steps is crucial.

 Treatment for Pet Parasites

-The treatments for fleas, intestinal worms, and heartworm can vary depending on the specific parasite and the severity of the infestation.
-Here’s a general overview of the treatments for each being done by the vet in Noble Park:
+The treatments for fleas, intestinal worms, and heartworms can vary depending on the specific parasite and the severity of the infestation.
+Here’s a general overview of the treatments we offer:

-- Topical Treatments: These are applied directly to the pet’s skin, typically between the shoulder blades or along the back.
-They kill adult fleas and prevent their reproduction.
+- Topical Treatments: These are put directly onto the pet’s skin, usually along the back or in the space between the shoulder blades.
+They stop adult fleas from reproducing by killing them.

-- Oral Medications: These are ingested by the pet and work systemically to kill fleas when they bite the animal.
+- Oral Medications: These are swallowed by the pet, and when fleas bite the animal, they kill the fleas systemically.

 - Flea Collars: These collars release chemicals that repel and kill fleas.